timhamrouge/JavaScript-Core-2-Coursework-Week2/exercises/D-todo-list/README.md

 ];
 ```

+We want to render a list of todos on the page.
+When we click on an item we want a line-through style to be added to it to show that the todo has been completed.
+If we decide we haven't actually finished the todo yet, then we should be able to click it again to remove the line-through styling.

 ## Exercise

-* Render the todo list on the page.
-* When I click an item I want to add a line-through style to the item to show I've done it.
-* If I decide that I haven't actually finished the item, I should be able to click again and remove the line-through style.
 * You should use an `<ul>` for the list and `<li>` tags for the contents.
 * Each todo should have an event listener for when they are clicked.
 * The event listener should add the line-through style to the todo.